mfdanieli/Classification-ML/README.md

     - summarize main characteristics of the data, gain better understanding of relashionships and extract important variables
 - Standardize the variables: important to garantee proper scales
 - Machine learning model training and testing: KNN model
+    > KNN stands for K-Nearest Neighbours.
+It is a machine learning method in which a data point is classified based on similarity.
 - Select optimal *k* value through the elbow method
 - Evaluate model performance and its implications